Random regular graphs and the systole of a random surface: Introduction

 For the Riemannian model we are only able to give a lower bound on the $\liminf$ and an upper bound for the $\limsup$ of the expected value of the length of the systole.
 This has to do with the fact that in this model there is not such a simple way of computing the exact length of a curve in terms of the combinatorial data of the surface.

 For this model we need to fix a Riemannian metric on our triangle.
 Let us first fix the standard $2$-simplex:

 where $\{e_1,e_2,e_3\}$ is the standard basis of $\mathbb{R}^3$.
 The class of metrics on $\Delta$ we will study is the class of Riemannian metrics that are what we will call symmetric in the sides.
-Symmetric in the sides will be a set of conditions that make sure that the gluing makes sense (see section \ref{sec_GeomRiem} for the definition).
+Symmetric in the sides will be a set of conditions that make sure that the metric on the resulting surface is sufficiently regular (see section \ref{sec_GeomRiem} for the definition).

 Given such a metric $d:\Delta\times\Delta\rightarrow [0,\infty)$ we define:

 and:

 We are able to prove the following: \begin{thmC} Any Riemannian model satisfies: